How does the body use carbohydrate?

 What is carbohydrate loading?

 Traditionally, “carbohydrate loading” was used by athletes as a dietary training strategy over the 3 days prior to an event, which was designed to maximize muscle glycogen stores.
 Glucose, the body’s preferred fuel, is stored as glycogen in muscles and in the liver.
 When muscles are exercised, they use both fats and carbohydrates as fuel.
-As the intensity of the workout increases, muscles depend more and more on carbohydrates, from glycogen and glucose in the blood.
+As the intensity of the workout increases, muscles depend more and more on carbohydrates, from glycogen stored in the muscles and liver, and glucose in the blood.
 For most people, glycogen stores are enough to keep them going during exercise.
 But if an activity lasts longer than an hour, glycogen stores may get used up, tiring muscles.

 This classic method used by endurance and/or elite athletes exhausted glycogen stores through intense exercise coupled with a low-carbohydrate diet.
-When glycogen stores were depleted, a high carbohydrate diet would then be consumed (>90% of total Calories).
+When glycogen stores were depleted, a high carbohydrate diet would then be consumed (where carbohydrate provides >90% of total Calories).
 Athletes often experienced low blood glucose, irritability, and chronic fatigue by adhering to this regime.
 Today, evidence suggests that similar results, without the negative side effects, can be achieved by gradually decreasing the amount of exercise during the six days prior to competition while progressively increasing total carbohydrate intake up to 70% of total calories in the last 72 hours before the event.